Abir-Tx/scms-backend/README.md

-# supply_chain_management_system
+# SCMS

-Smart supply chain management system for Bangladesh specifically
+Smart supply chain management system for Bangladesh specifically.
+The project includes:

+- API Backend in NESTJS
+- Frontend in NEXTJS